Variations on Memetic Algorithms for Graph Coloring Problems: HEAD : Hybrid Evolutionary Algorithm in Duet

+Algorithm~\ref{alg:algo1} describes the pseudo code of the first version of the proposed algorithm, denoted \emph{HEAD'}.

+This algorithm can be seen as two parallel \emph{TabuCol} algorithms which periodically interact by crossover.

-The algorithm~\ref{alg:algo0} needs an asymmetric crossover, which means: crossover($p_1$, $p_2$) $\neq$ crossover($p_2$, $p_1$).
-After randomly initializing the two solutions, the algorithm repeats an instructions loop until a stop criteria occurres.
-First, we introduce some diversity with the crossover operator, then the two offspring $c_1'$ and $c_2'$ are improved by means of the local search.
+After randomly initializing the two solutions (with init() function), the algorithm repeats an instructions loop until a stop criterion occurs.
+First, we introduce some diversity with the crossover operator, then the two offspring $c_1$ and $c_2$ are improved by means of the \emph{TabuCol} algorithm.
 Next, we register the best solution and we systematically replace the parents by the two children.
-An iteration of this algorithm is called a \emph{generation}.

-In order to add more diversity on the algorithm~\ref{alg:algo0}, we present a second version of $H_2O$ with two extra elite solutions.
+An iteration of this algorithm is called a \emph{generation}. \supp{The majority of the running time of a generation is spent in the \emph{TabuCol} algorithm.} The main parameter of \emph{TabuCol} is $Iter_{TC}$, the number of iterations performed by the algorithm, the other \emph{TabuCol} parameters $L$ and $\lambda$ are used to define the tabu tenure and are considered fixed in our algorithm.
+Algorithm~\ref{alg:algo1} stops either because a legal $k$-coloring is found ($nbConflicts(best)=0$) or because the two $k$-colorings are equal in terms of the \emph{set-theoretic partition distance (\emph{cf.} Section}~\ref{sect:analysis}).

+A major risk is a premature convergence of \emph{HEAD'}.
+Algorithm~\ref{alg:algo1} stops sometimes too quickly: the two individuals are equal before finding a legal coloring.
+It is then necessary to reintroduce diversity into the population.
+In conventional EAs, the search space exploration is largely brought by the size of the population: the greater the size, the greater the search diversity.
+In the next section we propose an alternative to the population size in order to reinforce diversification.